-You may not be able to head out much during this circuit breaker period (much less travel the world!).
+You may not be able to go out and explore Singapore as much you’d like while in Phase 2 (much less travel the world!).

 But thanks to the power of technology, you can still visit some of the world’s most famous museums without having to get off the couch.